iTeaWorld

 Tia needs a better way to find authentic, high-quality tea because she struggles to find a trustworthy local tea shop that offers her various tea options curated to her specific needs.

-With a clear understanding of the user and goals, I began ideating solutions to address the usability issues and improve overall experience.
+With a clear understanding of the user need and goals, I began ideating solutions to address the usability issues and improve overall experience.

 I reorganized the sitemap to make key sections easier to find and scan.
 Content was shortened, grouped logically, and structured to support fast browsing and product discovery.